Writing a Business Plan: Step-by-Step Guide

 Understanding how to write a business plan can help business owners be better prepared for both requesting funding, like a small business loan, and actually running your business.

 Writing a business plan requires quite a bit of research to make sure you can clearly communicate about your company and your industry as a whole.
-You may not need to follow all of these business plan steps, especially if you’re a new company.
-But you can still provide a well-informed analysis of your market, your company’s competitive advantage, and your future plans.
+You may not need to follow all of these business plan steps, especially if you’re a new company, but you can still provide a well-informed analysis of your market, your company’s competitive advantage, and your future plans.

 As your business grows and evolves, it can be helpful to regularly update your business plan in the appropriate areas.
 This could give you the agility to jump on opportunities as they arise when you already have a well-prepared plan that only needs minor changes.
 Writing a business plan is a particularly wise investment of your time regardless of your company’s current stage.

-If you’re seeking financing for your business, SoFi can help.
-On SoFi’s marketplace, you can shop top providers today to access the capital you need.
-Find a personalized business financing option today in minutes.
+If you’re seeking financing for your business, SoFi is here to support you.
+On SoFi’s marketplace, you can shop and compare financing options for your business in minutes.

 Photo credit: iStock/milanvirijevic